Hitham2496/Hitham2496.github.io/_pages/about.md

 Additionally, I have demonstrated strong commitment to engaging with **outreach** initiatives to make science as **inclusive** and **accessible** as possible.

-I expect to hand in my thesis in March 2023 and seek to develop my skills with a **challenging** and **rewarding** job performing research in industry, making use of my cultivated skills and interests.
+I expect to submit my thesis in March 2023 and seek to develop my skills with a **challenging** and **rewarding** career in software engineering, data science and research in industry, making use of my cultivated skills and interests.

 In my spare time I enjoy reading fiction, bouldering, running, long walks on the beach and creative writing.